rexsheikh/dc-final-testing/ARCHITECTURE.md

 ## Overview

-The PDF-to-Anki Text Service is a distributed system for converting text documents into Anki flashcard decks.
+The Text-to-Anki Service is a distributed system for converting text documents into Anki flashcard decks.
 The architecture emphasizes **datacenter-scale computing concepts** over NLP sophistication.

 ## Core Design Principles